Laura6826/pands-weekly-tasks/README.md

 - *normal_data= np.random.normal (loc=5, scale= 2, size= 1000)*
 - where loc= mean/ average, scale = standard deviation, size= the number of values to be generated.
 The plot was then created using the *plt.hist* function.
-The color of the legend was defined and a black edge was applied to each of the bins to help differentiate each category.
+The colour of the legend was defined, and a black edge was applied to each of the bins to help differentiate each category.

-Once the first plot was generated, and i was happy with the appearence of the plot,i started to research how to create plot 2.
+Once the first plot was generated, and I was happy with the appearance of the plot, I started to research how to create plot 2.

 ### Plot 2

-The second plot involved creating a plot for the function  *h(x)=x^3*
+The second plot involved creating a plot for the function  $$h(x)=x^3$$

-As the task stated that the integers should be within the range (0-10), we using *numpy* to help define the data set.
+As the task stated that the integers should be within the range (0-10), we used *numpy* to help define the data set.

-- The data to be displayed on the x-axis was defined using the function, *h_x= np.array(range(0,10))*.
+- The data to be displayed on the x-axis was defined using the function, $$*h_x= np.array(range(0,10))*$$.
-- The data to be displayed on the x-axis was defined using the function, *ypoints = h_x**3*.
+- The data to be displayed on the x-axis was defined using the function, $$*ypoints = h_x**3* $$.
 The plot was then created using the *plt.plot* function, as we wanted this data to be displayed as a line.

 A title, x  and y axis labels and a ledged added to the plot.